 The same year that Anthony joined the family business, he also became a father to daughter, Shannon and then again in 2000 to son Connor.
-His wife Jo also helps in the business.
 Anthony is a huge Liverpool FC fan and an AFC Bournemouth season ticket holder with his son and father.
 Up to the age of 17 Anthony spent time playing at the Reading FC youth academy.

-Anthony’s other passions include skiing, mountain biking and helping his wife and daughter with their 3 horses.
+Anthony’s other passions include running, skiing, mountain biking and playing with his English Bulldog “Buzz”

 Chris Antell DipFD